Welcome to today's edition of the Rush 24-7 podcast.

 Liberalism exists for many reasons.

-One reason is to make the people who are liberal feel good about themselves, while they solve nothing.
+One reason is to make the people who are liberal feel good about themselves while they solve nothing.

 They feel good because they are more enlightened than the rest of us to notice these problems.

-Uh I look back on this campaign and the last two years of Republican leadership, and there hasn't been any conservatism in terms of philosophy accompanying any action that went on.
+There hasn't been any conservatism in terms of philosophy accompanying any action that went on.

-Uh and it it it works every time it's tried.
+And it works every time it's tried.

-That's that's how you Get independence.
+That's how you get independence.

 Conservatism discussed philosophically and then attached to policy is educational and informative.